 Anake’s Juice Bar – Poipu

 On a hot day or after a hike, nothing hits the spot quite like Anake’s Acai Bowls.
 Refreshing, sweet, filling and simply the best we have had on any of the Hawaiian Islands.
 Our favorite is the Funky Monkey.
-They also have tasty sounding smoothies and juices.
+They also have tasty sounding smoothies and fresh juices.

 This place is popular both with the locals and the visitors.
 It’s in the back of the Kukuiula Market; just follow the sound of the blenders!